-The bootstrap is a important general technique which has sparked intense interest from both applied and theoretically inclined researchers since Efron's groundbreaking (1979) paper.
+The bootstrap is a important general technique which has sparked intense interest from both applied and theoretically inclined researchers since Efron's (1979) paper.
 There are at least a dozen recent monographs on the subject among which I would recommend Efron and Tibshirani (1993), Davison and Hinkley (1997).
 At an elementary level the paper of Efron and Gong (1983) is still useful, I believe.
 It contains among other things a nice discussion of how to use the bootstrap to evaluate the fishing effect discussed in the last lecture.
-I'll describe a standard variant below, the "xy" bootstrap that mimics the well known Eicker-White covariance matrix estimator, and conclude with a brief discussion of the recently introduced bag of little bootstraps.
-There are many other flavors of the bootstrap, some of which I will try to mention in class.

 Efron's bootstrap provides a very general approach to resampling which avoids some problems inherent in the systematic resampling of the jackknife.
 In German the expression an den eigenen Haaren aus dem Sumpf zu ziehen nicely captures the idea of the bootstrap - "to pull yourself out of the swamp by your own hair."
-The sample itself is used to assess the precision of the estimate $\hat{\theta}$.
+The sample itself is used to assess the precision of the estimate $\hat{\theta}$ .